DEENUU1/meta-spy/README.md

   - reviews

 ### v0.3 (in develop)
-- Save scraped data from v0.2 to database
+- ~~Save scraped data from v0.2 to database~~
-- Create elastic pipelines to add more interaction with user and more functions
+- ~~Create elastic pipelines to add more interaction with user and more functions~~
+- Functions to return data from database
+- Add commands for new pipelines and update docs

 ### v0.4 (ideas)
 - Fastapi to return data from database